How The Body Tells a Learning Story.

-Educators: Learn to read & understand the body cues that tell you how your students are using their body to support their brain in learning activities, and, at times, how their body can actually interfere with their learning.
+Educators: Learn to read & understand the body cues telling you how your students use their body to support their brain in learning activities, and, at times, how their body can actually interfere with their learning.

 This is a professional learning series based on the science and processes of neuro-development that underpin the way we learn.
 It is a course designed especially for educators and those who help children learn (support staff and others.)

 “How The Body Tells a Learning Story” is an introduction to our Body to Brain Learning (R) approach to teaching, explaining why it is important to include it in your professional ways of working.
 It explains how the body helps support learning and how the body helps develop the brain because we know learning is more than a cognitive, head based task — it’s also a body function.
 We know that what the body does (particularly in our early development) helps grow the brain.
 It sets the foundations for how we learn.